bmule/ehkmt-integration/phrs-modules/readme.txt

 Install the phrs enterprise archive

-This steep requres the packaging, plase be sure that the packaging sequence is done before you can procced with this.
+This steep requires the packaging, please be sure that the packaging sequence is done before you can proceed with this.
-The enterprise (archive)  deployment requires information about your JBoss location, you can specify them by altering the file : <PHRS-SSOURCES>/phrs-modules/phrs-ear/pom.xml (not recommeded) or you can specify this properties like command line parameters.
+The enterprise (archive)  deployment requires information about your JBoss location, you can specify them by altering the file :

+<PHRS-SSOURCES>/phrs-modules/phrs-ear/pom.xml

+or you can specify this properties like command line parameters.
+This parameters are :
+-Djboss.home=<MY-JBOSS HOME>
+and

-Use -Djboss.home=<MY-JBOSS HOME> and -Djboss.domain.home=<MY-JBOSS APPLCATION DOMAIN>
+-Djboss.domain.home=<MY-JBOSS APPLCATION DOMAIN>

-for this, both parameters are required.
+, both parameters are required.

-The maven deploly command (for the case with command line paramters) looks like this :
+The maven deploy command (for the case with command line parameters) looks like this :

 mvn cargo:deploy -Djboss.home=<YOUR JBOSS HOME> -Djboss.domain.home=<YOUR JBOSS APPLCATION DOMAIN>

-If you choose to alter the pom file (not recommeded) the command like will look like this :
+If you choose to alter the pom file (not recommended) the command like will look like this :

 mvn cargo:deploy